intertect/intertect/src/content/lesson_2/part_1.md

   instruction and the code you wrote for the previous lesson.
 Again, feel free to not use them if you think you can do it more cleanly yourself.
 There isn't one right way to do this!

+## Binary vs. Assembly
+Modern processors only understand one thing: binary.
+A simple circuit can be either on or off, and processors are built up of billions of these simple elements.
+This has one major ramification in your program: assembly language means absolutely nothing to processors.
+The processor has no concept of the string "addu $t5, $t0, $t0".
+Rather, it would understand the binary sequence "00000001001010000111100000100011."
+This, in fact, is how instructions are passed around under the hood.
+(And that binary string is how the processor represents that previous `addu` instruction).
+While it may at first look like a jumbled mess, you'll soon see that it's entirely straightforward!
+Remember that no matter how complex they are, processors are fundamentally made of simple components.

 ---
 <a id="binary"></a>